RamezIssac/django-erp-framework/docs/source/usage/tutorial_4.rst

 Reload the page and you should see only the relevant data.

-But the chart here is not very helpful, so we can remove it.
-Also a table with only one row can be a little overkill as well, don't you think?
+But the chart here is not very helpful, so we can remove it, slso a table with only one row can be a little overkill as well, don't you think?

 We can further enhance our widget by using the `data-success-callback` `data-success-callback` take a function name which will be called when server successfully replies with the report data.
 This javascript callback must accept two parameters

-* response: The json response sent by teh server and contains the results of the report (along with other data).
+* response: The json response sent by the server and contains the results of the report (along with other data).
 * $elem: the report jquery element *(ie the relevant `$('[data-report-widget]')`)*

-Let's see how our `client_view.html` would look like now
+Let's see how would that look like

 .. code-block:: javascript